Delaware Museum of Nature & Science, DelawareNational Parks & Nature

 Reaching the Delaware Museum of Nature & Science is straightforward, whether you're driving or using public transportation.
 The museum is conveniently located at 4840 Kennett Pike, Wilmington, DE 19807.
 Our team always appreciates venues that simplify arrival, and the Delaware Museum of Nature & Science delivers on this front.

 Public transportation is also an option for how to get to Delaware Museum of Nature & Science.
 The museum is served by the #52 DART bus.
 For bus schedules and further information, you can call 800-652-DART.
-We recommend checking current schedules as part of your travel planning.

 Top Things to Do

-• Attend Special Events and Programs: Check the museum's events calendar for a variety of programs, including "Collections & Research Tours: Behind the Scenes" (offered on select dates through December 2026), "Sound Bath in Nature," and "Backyard Club".
+• Attend Special Events and Programs: Check the museum's events calendar for a variety of programs, including "Collections & Research Tours: Behind the Scenes" (offered on select dates through December 2026), "Sound Bath in Nature," and "Backyard Club."
 These offerings provide unique insights and interactive learning opportunities.

 Best Time to Visit